vinniefranco/anglerfish-splitk-keeb/README.md

-# Anglerfish
+# Anglerfish Keyboard

-A 34 Key split staggered ortholinear keyboard with a trackpoint.
+Anglerfis, is a split keyboard with 3x5 column staggered keys, two thumb keys, and a trackpoint.

 ![Photo](assets/photo.jpg)